-A tenant may lose Housing Benefit if they delay claiming, or it may be restricted for a period if they delay in reporting a change in circumstance that increases their entitlement.
-Not all tenants are entitled to Housing Benefit, and may not all receive the same amount.
+Your tenant may lose out on Housing Benefit if they delay claiming or reporting a change in circumstance that increases their entitlement.

-Your tenant may not be entitled to Housing Benefit if -
+Your tenant may not be entitled to Housing Benefit if the following applies -

-- they are closely related to you and reside with you
+- they are a close relation and live with you

 - you are their employer